Perfect for 8 innings, Rays settle for 4-1 win over Orioles

 TRAINER’S ROOM

-Rays: Manager Kevin Cash offered no update on RHP Tyler Glasnow, who has been out since May 11 with a strained right forearm.
+Rays: Cash offered no update on RHP Tyler Glasnow, who has been out since May 11 with a strained right forearm.
 He was eligible to come off the 60-day IL on July 10.

 Orioles: Bundy (right knee tendinitis) should be ready to return on July 23 after spending the minimum time on the 10-day IL, Hyde said.